afritz1/OpenTESArena/README.md

 - Wandering people
 - Wilderness (seed-based chunk generation)

-## Graphics

-The 3D graphics are being done with a ray tracer I am writing in OpenCL.
-As it is fairly experimental, I suggest using a modern GPU.
-If you do not have a graphics card, then the engine switches to the (less desirable) CPU mode automatically.
-I would like to add a user option for this at some point.

-I puzzled for a long time about whether to use a ray tracer or OpenGL, or even just a software renderer, and I finally decided that this would be a good place to show that real time ray tracing can be done in some games today.
-Arena looked like a good game to experiment with graphics-wise due to its low geometry count.

-I have a design for adaptive super-sampling that I'd really like to implement sometime.
-It's a form of anti-aliasing that's slightly faster than super-sampling because it only does extra work on pixels that need it.
-Other features like bloom and soft shadows from the sun might make it in sometime as well.

 ## Resources

 All of the music and sound files, as well as the vast majority of wall and sprite textures, are available to look at thanks to exporter programs like WinArena and [other utilities](http://www.uesp.net/wiki/Arena:Files#Misc_Utilities).
 However, this project will still use the original files that came with the floppy disk version of Arena.

 Here is the [Unofficial Elder Scrolls website](http://www.uesp.net/wiki/Arena:Arena) for information regarding the original game.
-I also recommend the [Lazy Game Review](https://www.youtube.com/watch?v=5MW5SxKMrtE) on YouTube for a (humorous) overview of the game's history and gameplay.
+I also recommend the [Lazy Game Review](https://www.youtube.com/watch?v=5MW5SxKMrtE) on YouTube for a humorous overview of the game's history and gameplay.
 The Arena manual PDF is available [here](http://www.uesp.net/wiki/Arena:Files#Official_Patches_and_Utilities) as well.